I promise this will be G rated post.

-These are called Nude Dumplings.
-They are nude because they are not wearing the wonton wrappers like the traditional dumplings would.
-For being a very modest cook, I thought of covering them with fig leaves (joking!), but I decided to go with a different material instead.
-There is a thin shear layer covering them to hold their shape, which makes these guys almost see through look.
+They are nude because they are not wearing the dumpling wrappers like the traditional dumplings would.
+For being a very modest cook, I thought of covering them with fig leaves.
+Ha-ha!

-Anyhow they are very simple to make dumplings and takes far less time than traditional kinds.
-And they taste awesome!
+Anyhow, they are very simple to make.
+They take far less time than the traditional Korean dumplings (Mandu) and they taste awesome!

 First, chop the cabbage into small pieces.